3v401/DevOps/Tetris-Game/README.md

 Usually with default settings Kubernetes node is not able to get information from the AWS Instance Metadata Service (IMDS) when doing curl.
 Without that access to the metadata, the AWS Cloud Controller Manager cannot automatically discover the Region/Zone/AZ.
 Go to AWS -> EC2 Instances -> Select instance -> Actions -> Modify instance metadata options (Make sure IMDS is enabled).

-(picX)
+(picX-metadata-options)

 Wait a few minutes and run: `curl http://169.254.169.254/latest/meta-data/placement/availability-zone` it must return your Region AZ.

-Open the daemonset `kubectl edit ds aws-cloud-controller-manager -n kube-system` and in `args:` section paste: `- --controllers=*,-route`.
+Open the daemonset `kubectl edit ds aws-cloud-controller-manager -n kube-system` and in `spec.template.spec.containers.args:` add: `- --controllers=*,-route`.
 With the route controller disabled, K8s will not attempt to configure routes in the VPC.

 Before moving to the next section:
 1. Make sure the node and those subnets are in the same region.
 2. Check the routing table of each subnet (must have internet gateway).
 3. Add as inbound rule subnet IPs into the K8s server.
-For that:
+For that: AWS -> EC2 (your instance) -> Copy VPC-ID -> VPC Dashboard -> Paste your VPC-ID and select it -> In resource map you will see the three subnets

+(picX-VPC-ID)

-   a.
-AWS -> EC2 -> Load Balancers -> Select LB -> In Description/Attributes you will see `subnets` -> Search that subnet-ID in (VPC -> Subnets) -> Copy the CIDR block (That is the subnet IP).
-Add as port <LB_NODEPORT>.
+Select one subnet and copy the IPv4 CIDR block (That is the subnet IP).
+Add as port (<LB_NODEPORT>) `31123` which is defined by `nodePort: 31123` in `Service.yml`).
+Do the same for each subnet.

 ###### IAM Role and SGs